Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the leader of the agricultural sector of Ho Chi Minh City, by 2030 at least 70% of the city's agricultural production will apply high technology to increase land use efficiency.

-According to Mr. Hiep, the city government has identified urban agriculture with high-tech applications as the development orientation of the industry in the coming period.
+According to Mr. Hiep, the city government has determined that urban agriculture associated with high-tech applications is the development orientation of the industry in the coming period.
 The reason is that the land area in the city is increasingly narrow.
 The urbanization process causes the value of land use to increase.
 He said that if farmers do not create higher added value, it will be very difficult to keep land for production.
 Therefore, agriculture must apply high technology.

 Mr. Dinh Minh Hiep speaks at the seminar.
 Photo: Ha An